hijoft/dss-validator-cli/README.md

 <li>Build trust-store from DER encoded certificate files stored in a directory and/or database</li>
 </ul>

 ### DSS-Framework
 The validation process is based on the DSS-Framework (https://github.com/esig/dss).

 ## Validator usage:
+The project can be build easily using Netbeans IDE (https://netbeans.org).

+###Examples:
+Validate one Document using default policy and an empty trust-store (the validation result will be invalid)
+<b>java -jar validator-cli-1.0-r{revision}.jar --file Document1.pdf</b>

+Validate multiple Documents using own policy and trust-store from directory
+<b>java -jar validator-cli-1.0-r{revision}.jar --file <path to directory containing PDFs> --certs <path to directory containing DER-Encoded certificates> --policy <path to policy-xml file></b>

+Arguments:
 <pre>
 -c,--certs <DIRECTORY> directory containing certificates for validation.
 If no certificates are provided,no certificate is used for validation.